runarorama/runarorama.github.com/source/_posts/2014-10-29-taking-a-break-from-twitter.markdown

 Hopefully this means that I will post more here when I have something interesting to share.
 If you need to reach me, I'm available by email.
 My address is `runar` at this blog's domain.

+(UPDATE 2014-12-21): I've recreated my Twitter account, but I'm now using the service in a different way.
+The biggest change is that I don't follow anyone.
+It's strictly a broadcasting device for me, and not an information consumption device.